Coltthatcher/capstone/README.md

 1) Once node and npm are installed run `npm run start` in the terminal command line.
 2) Click `http://localhost:3000/` to open website.
+3) Navigate through pages using the navbar or mobile menu.
+4) Install react icons `npm install react-icons --save`

 ### What's next?

+1) finish workout section, it should be accessed only when a user signs in.
+2) have database of seeded workout with images/ instructions. ability to add workouts to personal plan page.
+3) Soundcloud Api (never got around to it :/ )
+4) css of workout page is hot hot hot hot mess.
+3) Finishing touches, I'd say final product is 60% done

 __________________________________________________________________________________________